chinchang/kushagra.dev/posts/2011-05-28-creating-a-lan-wireless-lan-using-ad-hoc-network.md

 date: 2011-05-28 01:21:59
 layout: post
 slug: creating-a-lan-wireless-lan-using-ad-hoc-network
-title: '[Creating a LAN] Wireless LAN using ad-hoc network'
+title: "[Creating a LAN] Wireless LAN using ad-hoc network"
-categories:
+tags:
-- tutorials
+  - tutorial
-- windows
+  - networking
 ---

 This is the second part of the **CREATING A LAN series - Wireless LAN**.